|Dr. Sara Sutton|

 Sara joined Clinical Psychologists, P.C. in July 2009.
 She currently divides her time between completing psychological and psychoeducational assessments for individuals of all ages and providing psychotherapy to individual adolescents and adults, couples, and families with a variety of problems and diagnoses.
 She has found her work to be extremely gratifying and has been deeply impressed by her patients’ strength and resilience in the face of adversity.
 Sara is mindful of individual and cultural differences and believes that mutual trust and respect and a sense of humor are essential ingredients of a healing relationship.

-At a personal level, Sara and her husband are raising their two teenage daughters.
-They enjoy traveling throughout the United States and internationally.
-Sara spends her free time reading, running, and enjoying the charm of life in a small college town.
+In her free time, Sara and her husband enjoy spending time with their two college-age daughters, traveling throughout the United States and internationally, and participating in the charm of life in a lovely college town.